 About the Program

 A significant percentage of the workforce in the electrical power distribution industry is nearing retirement age creating job opportunities as relay technicians, system controllers, and system operators.
 The American Public Power Association states, “Public power utilities employ thousands of people in a variety of jobs that combine public service and a technologically forward-looking industry.
-New technologies are being developed to generate, deliver, and use electricity; utilities are undertaking new environmental initiatives to meet and exceed customer expectations; and public power systems are becoming fast-paced public enterprises with competitive salaries.
+New technologies are being developed to generate, deliver, and use electricity; utilities are undertaking new environmental initiatives to meet and exceed customer expectations, and public power systems are becoming fast-paced public enterprises with competitive salaries.
 Many dynamic career opportunities are available for women and men with diverse educational backgrounds – from high school diplomas to advanced degrees.”
-The Bureau of Labor Statistics data shows in May 2014 that workers classified as Power Distributors and Dispatchers earned an average salary of $78,060.
+The Bureau of Labor Statistics data shows in November 2021 that workers classified as Power Distributors and Dispatchers earned an average salary of $89,090.

 Contact the Program AdvisorSteve Lewis